suraj-shivu/image_captioning/README.md

 # image_captioning

-This is an image captioning model with simple GUI.
+This is an image captioning model with simple UI.
 Accurately captions images with humans, dogs, snow.
 Dataset used is flickr8k.